RACV Logo

 Scenic Freechoice:

-Guided tour of Pecs: Located close to the Croatian border, this guided tour will take you to city’s first telephone exchange, which opened in 1885; the Turkish Bath of Pasha Memi, demolished in the late 19th century but unearthed in the 1970s, and more.
+Guided tour of Pécs: Located close to the Croatian border, this guided tour will take you to the city’s first telephone exchange, which opened in 1885; the Turkish Bath of Pasha Memi, demolished in the late 19th century but unearthed in the 1970s, and more.

-Villány wine village: The region of Villány is known for its big, bold red wines.
-Visit the charming village, with rows of historic wine cellars where you can sample local drops.
+Wine tasting in Villány: The region of Villány is known for its big, bold red wines.
+Visit the charming village, where you will learn about everyday life in Hungary then explore the rows of historic wine cellars where you can sample local drops.

 Budapest is often considered to be the most beautiful city in Europe and you have a full day at leisure to see why.